Peripheral Nerve Blocks vs Selective Spinal Anesthesia in Patients With Femur Fracture

 Detailed Description

 A venous access (16-18 G) will be placed in the operating room and antibiotic prophylaxis will be administered (Cefazolin 1 or 2 gr. iv or, in case of allergy, Clindamycin 600 mg iv).
 Pantoprazole 40 mg iv will also be administered.
 Pulse oximetry (SpO2), heart rate (HR), body temperature (C°), continuous invasive blood pressure (cIBP), brain oximetry with ForeSight will be monitored.
-A co-loading with 500 ml of intravenous crystalloids will be done and ondansetron 4 mg will be administered intravenously; pre-procedural sedation will be performed with Midazolam 0.01-0.03 mg/Kg.
-All patients in both groups will receive intraoperative sedation with Dexmedetomidine 0.4-0.7 gamma/Kg/h and o2-therapy with a nasal cannula with a flow rate of 2L/min.
-At this point, the type of anesthesia will be followed on the basis of the randomization group.The following variables will be evaluated:
+Risk factors of Postoperative Nausea and Vomiting (PONV) will be assessed using the Apfel score.
+Antiemetic prophylaxis will be administered in accordance with the 2020 Fourth Consensus Guidelines for the Management of PONV.
+A pre-loading will be started with 500 ml of crystalloids iv will be administered; pre-procedural sedation will be performed with Midazolam 0.03 mg/Kg until a Richmond Agitation Sedation Scale (RASS) -1 or -2 will be obtained.
+All patients will receive intraoperative sedation with Dexmedetomidine 0.7 gamma/Kg/h and o2-therapy with a nasal cannula with a flow rate of 2L/min.
+We will also proceed to an intraoperative fluid administration of 15-20 ml / kg / hour of iv crystalloids.
+Rate of hypotension and bradycardia will be monitored during surgery.
+At this point, the type of anesthesia will be followed based on the randomization group.The following variables will be evaluated:

-• Postoperative pain evaluated by VAS and PAINAD scales
+• postoperative pain evaluated by NRS and PAINED

 Study Type